Southport - South

 Table Chart PROFILE FAQ

 Southport-South has a well-educated workforce with prominent tourism and hospitality sectors.
-Its unemployment rate is 5.0% and it experienced an estimated employment growth of 2.1% in the past year.
+Its unemployment rate is 5.0% and it experienced an estimated employment growth of 2.1% in the past year, as of June 2025.

-As of June 2025, 10,655 residents are employed, with an unemployment rate of 4.0%, slightly higher than Rest of Qld's 3.9%.
+There are 10,655 residents employed with an unemployment rate of 4.0%, slightly higher than Rest of Qld's 3.9%.
 Workforce participation is similar to Rest of Qld at 59.1%.
-Leading employment industries include health care & social assistance, accommodation & food, and retail trade.
-The area specializes in accommodation & food with an employment share of 1.6 times the regional level, but agriculture, forestry & fishing is under-represented at 0.4% compared to Rest of Qld's 4.5%.
+Dominant employment sectors include health care & social assistance, accommodation & food, and retail trade.
+The area specializes in accommodation & food with an employment share of 1.6 times the regional level, but has lower representation in agriculture, forestry & fishing at 0.4% compared to the regional average of 4.5%.

 Frequently Asked Questions - Employment